CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/The-Map-Maker-s-Handbook.md

 # The Map Maker's Handbook
 This is a detailed guide on the process of making a map for the Minetest Capture the Flag game.
-This is still a work in progress.

 ## Sections
 1. [Making a Map for Capture the Flag](Making-a-Map-for-Capture-the-Flag.md): The guide on how to setup your game and world for map making.
 Start reading here!